-According to regulations, memory care for your loved one with dementia can be provided by two types of non-nursing home residences in Michigan: Homes for the Aged (HFA) and Adult Foster Care (AFC).
-One difference between them is that HFA have a minimum age limit of 55.
+Memory care for your loved one with dementia can be provided by two types of non-nursing home residences in Michigan: homes for the aged and adult foster care.
+A main difference between them is that homes for the aged have a minimum age limit of 55.
 Both types of homes provide supervision and personal care.
-Regulations state that AFCs are for people who are aged, mentally ill, and developmentally or physically disabled.
-AFCs are required by regulations to offer more specific services, including medication administration, social activities, and assistance with activities of daily living (ADLs).
-These services may also be provided at HFAs, and probably should be, but are not required by law.
+Regulations state that adult foster care is for people who are aged, mentally ill, and developmentally or physically disabled.
+They are required to offer more care services like medication administration, social activities, and assistance with activities of daily living.
+These services may also be provided in homes for the aged but are not mandated.

-– A stated overall philosophy and mission about the needs of residents with dementia
+– A philosophy and mission statement regarding the needs of residents with dementia

-– Explanation of how a resident is assessed – Explanation of how the assessment is used to create and implement an individualized care plan
+– Explanation of how a resident is assessed and how the assessment is used to create and implement an individualized care plan

 – Staff training and education practices